GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pknFracViscosityDominated/Example.rst

   :end-before: <!-- SPHINX_HYDROFRACSOLVER_END -->

-- Rock and fracture deformation are modeled by the solid mechanics solver ``SolidMechanicsLagrangianSSLE``.
+- Rock and fracture deformations are modeled by the solid mechanics solver ``SolidMechanicsLagrangianSSLE``.
 In this solver, we define ``targetRegions`` that includes both the continuum region and the fracture region.
 The name of the contact constitutive behavior is specified in this solver by the ``contactRelationName``.

 .. literalinclude:: ../../../../../../inputFiles/hydraulicFracturing/pknViscosityDominated_benchmark.xml